-8 Excellent Tips To Skyrocket Your Time Management Skills
+8 Simple Steps to Skyrocket Your Time Management Skills

-You have probably wished there were more than 24 hours a day so you could get more work done but also spend more time on other meaningful things in your life.
+You have probably wished there were more than 24 hours a day to get more work done and spend more time on other meaningful things in your life.
 Unfortunately, you can not add more hours to a day, but the good news is that you can always learn to use them more wisely.

-Productivity and time management skills are what makes the difference between people who struggle with getting work done on time, and those who perfectly manage, having plenty of time and energy left over to invest however they want.
-Having more time helps you to focus, lowers your stress levels, and allows you to take advantage of learning opportunities.
+Good time management skills are the difference between people who struggle with getting work done on time, and those who perfectly manage, having plenty of time and energy left over to invest however they want.
+Having more time helps you focus, lowers your stress levels, and allows you to take advantage of learning opportunities.
 All of these time management benefits lead to more career success and other improvements in your life.

-We have put together a list of top time management techniques to help you accomplish everything you have to do in less time.
+We have put together a list of top time management techniques to help you accomplish everything in less time.
 Skyrocket your productivity, and ultimately have more time for yourself.

 Productivity is not about doing more things – it is about doing the right things.
-It is all about planning: mapping the tasks required to achieve the desired goal; and prioritising: ensuring you are doing the right things.
+It is all about planning: mapping the tasks required to achieve the desired goal, and prioritizing: ensuring you are doing the right things.

 Start by setting up a defined master plan for your project.
 Then, break the plan down into tasks and subtasks.
 Set deadlines for the entire project, including each task and subtask – and stick to them.

-Prioritisation helps you to make the best use of your time and resources.
-There are only a limited number of hours in a day and this is the same for the week, month, year, etc. There is a limit to the number of things that you can possibly do (with good quality) in a period of time, therefore you need to prioritise.
+Prioritization helps you to make the best use of your time and resources.
+There is a limit to the number of things that you can do (with good quality) in a period of time.
+Therefore, you need to prioritize.
 The Pareto principle states that you get 80% of your results from 20% of your work.
-The key to effective prioritisation is to discover the 20% of your projects and tasks that will give you the greatest returns on your effort.
+The key to effective prioritization is discovering the 20% of your projects and tasks that will give you the greatest returns on your effort.
 The ABCDE method helps you with deciding which tasks to tackle first.

-In order to stick to the project master plan and not to miss deadlines, try tracking your time on work, meetings, etc. with the help of time management software.
-It is eye-opening to dig into work reports that reflect on your productivity and to pinpoint ‘time-wasters’ – it improves your work results, optimises your workload and improves your planning skills.
+To stick to the project master plan and not miss deadlines, try tracking your time on work, meetings, etc., with time management software.
+It is eye-opening to dig into work reports that reflect on your productivity and pinpoint ‘time-wasters’ – it improves your work results, optimizes your workload, and improves your planning skills.

 Did you know that a whopping 87% of high-performing companies use time management or project management software?
-For modern organisations, the success of a project initiative will be tied to the tools they use.
-Spreadsheets are still ruling in the world of general project management, but for time management, centralisation, collaboration, and sharing information – spreadsheets are still quite limited.
+And for modern organizations, the success of a project initiative will be tied to the tools they use.
+Spreadsheets are still ruling in the world of general project management, but for time management, centralization, collaboration, and sharing information – spreadsheets are still quite limited.

 If you want to be effective in your work and get more done in less time, you need to stop multitasking.
 Instead of doing many things at half-effort, focus on your most significant tasks, one at a time.

-A study Basex, a New York research firm, discovered that an average worker in the United States loses 2.1 hours per day due to interruptions.
-Additionally, researchers Gloria Mark and Victor Gonsalez of the University of California, Irvine, found that once interrupted, it takes workers 25 minutes to return to the original task, if they return at all.
+New York research firm discovered that an average worker in the United States loses 2.1 hours per day due to interruptions.
+Additionally, researchers Gloria Mark and Victor Gonsalez of the University of California, Irvine, found that once interrupted, it takes workers 25 minutes to return to the original task if they return at all.

-Chances are you’re interrupted more than you realise – since interruptions blend in seamlessly with our work that it is often hard to notice them at all.
-According to research by RescueTime, a company that analyses computer habits, an average worker who sits most of the day at a computer, opens his or her email program 50 times a day and uses instant messaging 77 times a day.
+Chances are you’re interrupted more than you realize – since interruptions blend in seamlessly with our work that it is often hard to notice them at all.
+According to research by RescueTime, an average worker, who sits most of the day at a computer, opens email 50 times a day and uses instant messaging 77 times a day.
 That means way too much distraction.

-Dr. Pollack recommends giving your space a quick clean-up at least once per month (and more often if you’re just getting started).
+In addition to decluttering your physical workspace, psychologist Dr. Jean Pollack also points out the importance of ditching the digital clutter.
+She suggests that digital clutter affects us in the same mental way as physical clutter – it creates confusion.
+Thus, give your space a quick clean-up at least once per month (and more often if you’re just getting started).
 Mark decluttering on your calendar, whether it is decluttering digital files or your workspace.

-The human brain can only focus for 90 to 120 minutes before it needs a break.
+The human brain can only focus for 90-120 minutes before it needs a break.
 After doing the same task for a long time, you begin to lose your performance on the task declines.
 Taking regular breaks from mental tasks improves productivity and creativity, and skipping breaks can lead to stress and exhaustion.

 So, in addition to your lunch break, do not forget to schedule at least a 5-minute break about every 90 minutes to avoid burnout and maintain high productivity – stand and stretch, rest your eyes.

-Turns out that the employees with highest productivity ratings, in fact, do not even work eight-hour days.
-The reason why they are able to get more work done because is that they treat their working times as sprints.
-They make the most of those 52 minutes by working with intense purpose, but then rest up to be ready for the next burst.
+It turns out that the employees with the highest productivity ratings do not even work eight-hour days.
+The reason why they can get more work done is that they treat their working times as sprints.
+They make the most of those 52 minutes by working with intense purpose but then rest up to be ready for the next burst.
 In other words, they work with purpose.

 There are 24 hours a day, and we can not change that.
-The secret of time management is not to manage time, but to manage yourself.
+The secret to time management is not to manage time but to manage yourself.
 Do not forget to set milestones for the smaller and bigger successes you can achieve along the way – and celebrate those milestones.
-That helps you keep yourself and your team motivated and productive in the long run, including in future projects.
+That helps you keep yourself and your team motivated and productive in the long run, including your future projects.
 Good luck!